What's New

 Photo © Barb & Ron Kroll

-Black and white Holstein cows graze on electric green pastures, separated by lava rock fences.
+Black-and-white Holstein cows graze on electric green pastures, separated by lava rock fences.
 (Terceira has 40,000 cattle and 55,000 people.)
 Because the climate is mild year-round, there are no barns.

 Farmers regularly move the cattle to fresh pastures.
 The practice explained why we kept seeing ceramic signs for canada.
 "It means cattle lane," said Borges.